Detroit man sues women who allegedly called police on him for 'gardening while black'

 The lawsuit claims that Peeples suffered economic injury, including lost job opportunities and canceled contracts, because of the charges.
 He is seeking $300,000 in damages, as well as attorneys' fees and other costs.

-Peeples said Tuesday that he didn't garden at the park during the trial and is now happy to be back at work doing what's important — maintaining the park and teaching children the value of horticulture.
+Peeples said Tuesday that he did not garden at the park during the trial and is now happy to be back at work doing what's important — maintaining the park and teaching children the value of horticulture.

 "Since the trial went the way that it went, it actually has been a positive by bringing light to what I’m doing in the community," he said.